gaba-tope/gaba-tope.github.io/_posts/2025-01-30-like-button.md

 ## 3. Front-end Setting

 ### 3-1.
 Create **HTML for the Like Button**.
+First, the very HTML for the like button is created and saved as `_includes/likeButton.html`.
+This file will be incorporated into your site in [section 3-4](#3-4-incorporate-the-html-into-your-site).

 <details>
 <summary> Click to see the full HTML script </summary>